-Rate increases – The Government have announced the following rate increases for Statutory Maternity Pay, Paternity Pay, Adoption Pay, Shared Parental Pay and Statutory Sick Pay (SSP).
+Rate increases – The Government have announced the following rate increases for Statutory Maternity Pay, Paternity Pay, Adoption Pay, Shared Parental Pay, Parental Bereavement Pay and Statutory Sick Pay (SSP).

-- Statutory Maternity Pay, Statutory Paternity Pay, Statutory Shared Parental Pay and Statutory Adoption Pay will all rise from £151.97 to £156.66 per week.
+- Statutory Maternity Pay, Statutory Paternity Pay, Statutory Shared Parental Pay, Statutory Adoption Pay and Parental Bereavement Leave will all rise from £172.48 to £184.03 per week.

 You can see more details about Maternity Pay here.